Epithelioid Mesothelioma

 Epithelioid mesothelioma surgeries include:

-• Extrapleural pneumonectomy (EPP): Used to treat pleural mesothelioma (which forms in the lung lining) by removing the tumors, the lung closest to the cancer, and the lining of the lungs.
-Epithelial patients who underwent an EPP had an average life expectancy of 22 months, according to a Translational Lung Cancer Research report published in 2022.
+• Extrapleural pneumonectomy (EPP): Used to treat pleural mesothelioma by removing the tumors, the lung closest to the cancer, and the pleura.
+Epithelial patients who got an EPP lived for 22 months on average in a 2022 Translational Lung Cancer Research report.

-• Pleurectomy with decortication (P/D): Also used to treat pleural mesothelioma, but only the lung lining and cancer are removed (both lungs stay intact).
-Epithelial patients who received a P/D and heated chemotherapy lived for over 38 months on average in the 2022 study mentioned above.
+• Pleurectomy with decortication (P/D): Also used for pleural mesothelioma, but only the pleura and cancer are removed (both lungs stay intact).
+Epithelial patients who received a P/D and chemotherapy lived for over 38 months on average in the 2022 report above.

-• Cytoreduction with HIPEC: Used to treat peritoneal mesothelioma (which forms in the abdominal lining) by removing cancer tumors from the lining and then applying heated chemotherapy.
-In a 2022 study of epithelioid patients who received this treatment, the 5-year survival rate was 42% and the average life expectancy was 38.4 months.
+• Cytoreduction with HIPEC: Used to treat peritoneal mesothelioma by removing cancer tumors and then applying heated chemotherapy.
+The 5-year survival rate was 42% and the average life expectancy was 38.4 months in a 2022 study.

 Chemotherapy